Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Debian 11+, Ubuntu 20+, and other apt-based distributions

-**Important Notes:**

 * The plugin stores all relevant information in a local SQLite database.
 For the `--query` parameter, the following database column is available: `package` (TEXT)
 * As the output interface of the `apt` tool is not stable, the database table has been kept deliberately simple and consists of only one column
 * The user running this plugin must have sudo permissions with NOPASSWD for `apt-get update`